Celusendon/devInterview/FrontendDeveloper/Tasks.md

 > Can you name some built-in Angular directives?

-> One of you colleague wrote this code as a temporary placeholder:
+> One of your colleagues wrote this code as a temporary placeholder:
 > ```ts
 > <select aria-label="Customers" class="form select customerpicker" [>(ngModel)]="maxEntries" (change)="customerChange()" *ngIf="computedTreeContent.length > 0 && !loading">
 > 	<option value=1>Paul</option>